ytakefuji/hiscovid/README.md

 There is one point in the Taiwan graph that changes abruptly around mid-May 2021.

+There is one point in the New Zealand graph that changes abruptly around the beggining of March 2022.

 $ hiscovid Taiwan 'United States' 'United Kingdom'

 <img src='https://github.com/ytakefuji/hiscovid/raw/main/twusuk.png' height=480 width=640>